PURPOSE OF JOB CLASS (NATURE OF WORK)

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-Membership in the Connecticut Bar, residency in the State of Connecticut and a minimum of two (2) years experience as a Deputy Assistant State's Attorney.
+Membership in good standing with the Connecticut Bar and a minimum of two (2) years experience as a Deputy Assistant State's Attorney.

 JOB CLASS DESIGNATION

 This replaces the existing specification for the class of DCJ Assistant State’s Attorney in Salary Group DP 01 approved effective March 18, 1999.
 (Revised to modify Minimum Qualifications – General Experience) Final No. 22-148